Transparent dark purple Travel Guide by Insurte logo

 If you plan to work in Austria for longer than 6 months, you will likely need to apply for a residence permit.

-There are a few different types of permits that you can apply for depending on your unique situation and what your long term plans are.
-Below, we will go through some of the options available.
+There are a few different types of permits that you can apply for, depending on your unique situation and what your long-term plans are.

 Remember, you should always check official sites, such as the Austrian Embassy, for the most accurate, detailed information on visas.